 HSBC IS CHANGING HOW CLIENT-FACING TEAMS WORK TO INCREASE OPPORTUNITIES, WIN MORE BUSINESS, AND CONTINUE TO DRIVE GROWTH.

-One of the world’s largest banking and financial services organizations, HSBC serves around 40 million personal, wealth, and corporate customers in 63 countries and territories.
+One of the world’s largest banking and financial services organisations, HSBC serves around 40 million personal, wealth, and corporate customers in 63 countries and territories.
 Founded in 1865, its global network, access to high-growth markets, and balance sheet strength provide a solid platform for future growth.

 Two years ago, the bank made several key strategic decisions around geographies, market sectors, products, and client base.
 Before fully moving into growth mode, they took a closer look at their customer coverage model to evaluate how they could best support their clients.